 Step 3: Use the Tools

-Once installed, the tools are available in your GOBIN
+Once installed, the tools are available for use.
+For instance:

 Best Practices for Using the tool